 "I am not your imagination little one.
-I am really here, flesh and blood…except for the flesh and blood part.
+I am really here, flesh and blood, aside for the flesh and blood part.
 I am actually only a spirit with no body to speak of.
 I have traveled from the afterlife in order to fix a…little problem than has arisen through the years."
 His tone had an understanding quality to it that almost made her want to give in.
 It held a part of her that she wanted to be real but knew better than to take at face value.
 Nothing came for free or without serious repercussions in this era.
 A fictional character in her mind who was offering compassion felt like a trap designed to maim and murder her in the end.
 Still, the fatherly tone rang true in her ears.

 Determined to take from the situation that she could Kagome nodded her head as she tried to piece together what would be true for her.
 Coming to the conclusion that hinted at her own suppressed thoughts and fears Kagome tried to stick to that path.
 "So basically, I have an issue with my own father than needs to be resolved.
 Thank you for telling me that, you can go now."

 She bit back a yelp as the figure stood before her and no longer behind where she had left him, "You have a tendency to only hear what you want to hear don't you?"

 Kagome closed her eyes and rubbed her forehead, "And here I had just convinced myself that I wasn't loosing it."

 She took a step forward but tripped over a vine.
-If Kagome was being honest with herself it would have dawned on her that she half expected the creature of her imagination to catch her but instead she felt a cool breeze rush thought her body as her own figure went straight through his.
+Kagome half expected the creature of her imagination to catch her but instead she felt a cool breeze rush thought her body as her own figure went straight through his.
 With a thud she landed on the ground.

 Twisting her head to the side Kagome looked at her would be savior.
 If she didn't know any better she would have said he was smirking, "So you're clumsy when the time is appropriate.
 It seems your body knows when it can relax and that is when you fall.
 Good, I can use that, it's less suspicious."